 The potential mechanisms involved in the muscle-gut relationship are complex and multifaceted.
 One proposed mechanism is the alteration of bile acid by gut microbiota, which can impact skeletal muscle metabolism and glucose homeostasis.
 (2) Short-chain fatty acids, which are produced by gut microbes during the fermentation of dietary fibers, have also been found to influence skeletal muscle function by enhancing glucose uptake and insulin sensitivity.

-Bile Acids and Secondary Bile Acids
+The Gut-Muscle Connection, Bile Acids and Secondary Bile Acids

 Bile acids are important for lipid digestion and absorption in the intestine, but they also play a role in skeletal muscle metabolism and function.
 Recent studies have shown that bile acids can modulate skeletal muscle function through a variety of mechanisms.
 For example, they can activate the farnesoid X receptor (FXR), which plays a crucial role in glucose and lipid metabolism.